itfanr/ros2-wiki/Linux-Development-Setup.md

 ## Troubleshooting

+### Internal compiler error

+If you experience an ICE when trying to compile on a memory constrained platform like a Raspberry PI you might want to build single threaded (append `--make-flags -j1` to the `ament.py` invocation).

 ### Out of memory

-The ros1_bridge in its current form requires 4Gb of free RAM to compile.
+The `ros1_bridge` in its current form requires 4Gb of free RAM to compile.
 If you don't have that amount of RAM available it's suggested to use `AMENT_IGNORE` in that folder and skip it's compilation.

 ### Multiple Host Interference